cs4241-22a/final_project/proposal.md

 This team consists of Theo Coppola, Gabi Tessier, Jack McEvoy, Griffin Atchue.
 We will use Svelte, ExpressJS, and MongoDB.
 We could potentially use OAuth with Spotify for logins.

+Potential Features:
+  - Ranking posts and ranking suggestions on a post
+  - Viewing all past posts for a user
+  - Generate spotify playlist based on suggestions (If using Spotify Authentication)
+  - Change order in which posts are displayed
+  - Dynamically adding posts to the page based on the viewport

 ![image](https://user-images.githubusercontent.com/37402171/192697620-35176032-c1fb-4903-9e65-f5d0d0cf85b6.png)